What To Say When Someone Calls You a Loser: 20 Suggestions

 Appropriate Use: When you want to acknowledge your imperfections but also highlight your growth and resilience.

-See also What to Say When Someone Asks Salary Expectations (25 Ideas)
+See also What To Say When Someone Calls You Ugly: 20 Suggestions

 13. The Boundary Setter